homebrew-ec-foss/homebrew-internethome/README.md

 - You can now access the website locally by going to `http://localhost:8080` on your browser.

-Note: Requires nodejs to be installed.
+Note: Requires nodejs (node 16 to be specific) to be installed.

 ## Manually Edit contents